 Have you ever considered just how ethical your favourite soft drinks are?
-I’m not a big soft drinks drinker (give me tea any day), so I have to say I haven’t.
+I’m not a big soft drinks drinker – give me tea any day, so I have to say I haven’t.
 Luckily, Georgina Rawes from Ethical Consumer has put together a post for Moral Fibres readers.

 We simply can’t get enough of our conveniently packaged, sweet soft drinks.
-In 2016, in the UK alone, we spent over £17.4 billion on soft drinks, juices and bottled water.
+In 2016, in the UK alone, we spent over £17.4 billion on soft drinks, juices, and bottled water.
 Although soft drinks are the seemingly innocent alternative to alcoholic beverages, there is a lot more going on in the bottle than you might realise.

 Isn’t it time to support the companies who put ethics before profits?

 With a range of juicy flavours, this twist on a traditional drink is made with good intentions.
-Fairtrade and organic, Lemonaid is produced with sound ethical and environmental principles.
-Even better, 5p from every sale goes towards their foundation to fund social projects in growing communities. €2Million and counting so far…
+Fairtrade and organic, Lemonaid* is produced with sound ethical and environmental principles.
+Even better, 5p from every sale of their ethical soft drinks goes towards their foundation to fund social projects in growing communities.
+So far they’ve donated €2 Million and counting.

 Gingerella Ginger Ale